nlef/moonraker-telegram-bot/docs/interacting_with_klipper.md

 You have the possibility to run any gcode directly from the chat interface.
 Simply type `/gcode %your gcode here%` into the chat.
 Spaces are supported.
 Example usage would be typing `/gcode G28 X Y` into the chat.

+## Status message contents
+You can add custom information to your status message.
+The bot automatically

 ## Manual timelapse modes